dotnet/AspNetCore.Docs/aspnetcore/signalr/streaming.md

 ::: moniker range=">= aspnetcore-3.0"

 The `StreamAsync` and `StreamAsChannelAsync` methods on `HubConnection` are used to invoke server-to-client streaming methods.
 Pass the hub method name and arguments defined in the hub method to `StreamAsync` or `StreamAsChannelAsync`.
 The generic parameter on `StreamAsync<T>` and `StreamAsChannelAsync<T>` specifies the type of objects returned by the streaming method.
-An `IAsyncEnumerable<T>` or `ChannelReader<T>` is returned from the stream invocation and represents the stream on the client.
+An object of type `IAsyncEnumerable<T>` or `ChannelReader<T>` is returned from the stream invocation and represents the stream on the client.

 A `StreamAsync` example that returns `IAsyncEnumerable<int>`: